 First of all, let’s start by defining what anonymity is.
 According to the Oxford Dictionary “anonymity” is the state of remaining unknown to most other people.
-When using bitcoin it is true that you share your wallet address not your ID and while the transactions associated with this address stay recorded on the blockchain, your personal information doesn’t have to.
+When using bitcoin it is true that you share your wallet address not your ID and while the transactions associated with this address stay recorded on the blockchain, your more delicate information doesn’t have to.
 However, there is more to it.
 Even though it is not an automatic process, your bitcoin address could be relatively easily linked to you if enough detail is available.

 You might have read or heard about bitcoin as an obscure payment system that allows criminals to transact different illegal products through the dark web with full anonymity.
 Even though these claims are not accurate, they made great headlines for sure!
 While cryptocurrency is often vilified for this type of potential use, fiat currency is the leader in these issues by far.

 The most well-known incident regarding using bitcoin to buy illegal goods and services is the case of the Silkroad.
 Contrary to what was presumed, all the transactions made on the Silk Road were traced.
 The reason for this is that bitcoin has a public ledger called the bitcoin blockchain where all bitcoin transactions remain recorded and immutable once they are uploaded to the blockchain.